 1. Trophy Room x Air Jordan 16 “Rose Gold” Sample

 Some people might not know this, but the owner of Trophy Room is Michael Jordan’s youngest son, Marcus Jordan.
 In recent years, he spoke to Full Size Run, where he mentioned a collaboration he had worked on with Jordan Brand that has yet to make it to the retail market.
 One of those ill-fated collaborations was a metallic “Rose Gold” colourway for the Air Jordan 16 range.
 With rose gold metallic patent leather on the upper and tongue, the detachable shroud, dusty pink rubber on the midsole and completely translucent rubber on the outsole, the sneakers are completed by an opalescent button on the shroud.
 Unfortunately, these sneakers were scrapped in favour of the “French Blue”, which people thought would be better received.
 However, the stunning reflective patent leather and opalescent detail earned it its spot at the top of the list.
-Too bad this is just a sample, but it makes it a one-of-a-kind sneaker.
+It’s too bad this is just a sample, but it makes it a one-of-a-kind sneaker.

 2. Air Jordan 16 Retro “Christmas”

 Ray Allen is a well-known name for Air Jordan sneakers, primarily because of the Player-Exclusive sneakers he made in his honour.
 However, a favourable trend for metallic patent leather went down with the Air Jordan 16, and I’m not mad at it.
 These sneakers were worn by Allen himself and combine the festive, metallic green with a speckled orangey-red midsole, complemented by green on the outsole.
 Some orangey-red peaking out above the removable shroud.
 With some RAY branding on the outsole, it’s impossible to mistake these signature sneakers.
+I’m not going to lie; they look like something Marvel’s Green Goblin would wear.

 3. “Board of Governors” Air Jordan 16